SUNY New Paltz

 The Village of New Paltz is a vibrant college town built on the foundation of a 400-year-old French Huguenot settlement that still stands today.
 It offers diverse cultural attractions: cuisine from around the world, music venues, art galleries, nearby vineyards, charming shops, and friendly people.
 It is a community that is great for a day trip, and even better to call home.

 The Communities at New Paltz program is designed to bring together students with similar interests for shared experiences both in and out of the classroom.
-Students can opt in to one of these communities and gain access to a strong network of residence life staff, community mentors, and peer students, focusing on issues that can define their educations.
+Students can opt into one of these communities and gain access to a strong network of residence life staff, community mentors, and peer students, focusing on issues that can even go on to define their educations.

 At New Paltz, there are living-learning communities (LLCs) that are reserved exclusively for first-year students.
 First-year students can choose to participate in:

 - The Leadership Community, which offers a pathway to paid leadership positions on campus, including in residence life and student affairs

 - The Health and Wellness Community, where the focus is on establishing and maintaining a healthy lifestyle, positive body image, stress management, and personal responsibility